prisma/prisma1/examples/data-modelling/README.md

 ### 3. Explore the generated datamodel

-This example seeds some code into the database for us to explore some queries and features of the data model.
+This example seeds some data into the database for us to explore some queries and features of the data model.
 Please take a look at `seed.graphql` for reference.
 Feel free to add/remove more data via mutations.

-The easiest way to explore this deployed service and play with the API generated from the data model is by using a [GraphQL Playground](https://github.com/graphcool/graphql-playground).
+The easiest way to explore this deployed service and play with the API generated from the data model is by using the [GraphQL Playground](https://github.com/graphcool/graphql-playground).

 ### Open a Playground